Excelsis Dei: Plot

-With two suspicious deaths in a twenty-four hour period and following Charters' rape, Mulder and Scully continue investigating, eventually discovering that a Malaysian orderly, Gung Bitten, is dosing the patients with an herbal drug made of mushrooms he cultivates in the building's basement.
-He explains that in his culture, the elderly are revered and it is considered a great honor to care for them; coming to America, he was appalled to see how Westerners treat the elderly, even their own parents, like garbage, sending them away to places like Excelsis Dei, where—as Gung has seen firsthand—they are treated little better than animals.
-Gung attempted to ease their suffering with the herbal dose, but admits something has gone badly wrong.
-While the mushrooms are used in his country to "speak with the dead," the spirits lingering around Excelsis Dei are restless and angry, and the living residents' use of the mushrooms has given them the power to act on that anger.
-The drug reverse the patients' Alzheimer's, but also allows them to channel the spirits into existence and the spirits have been assaulting and murdering the orderlies that treated them poorly while they were patients.
+Mulder and Scully eventually discover that a Malaysian orderly, Gung Bittuen, is dosing the patients with an herbal drug made of mushrooms he cultivates in the building's basement.
+He explains that in Malay culture, the elderly are revered and treated with respect; coming to the U.S., Gung was appalled to see how Westerners send their elderly away to places like Excelsis Dei, where—as Gung has seen firsthand—they are badly mistreated.
+Gung attempted to ease their suffering with the herbal drug but admits something has gone badly wrong.
+While the mushrooms are used in his country to "speak with the dead," the spirits lingering around Excelsis Dei are restless and angry, and the living residents' use of the mushrooms has given the spirits a power to act on that anger.
+The drug reverses the patients' Alzheimer's symptoms, but also allows them to channel the spirits, resulting in the assaults and murders.

-As Stan, who stole all of Gung's herbal stash, overdoses and begins seizing, the spirits once again attack Charters, trapping her and Mulder in the bathroom, which begins flooding.
-Scully and Dr. Grago manage to stop Stan's seizures but he expires, at which point the spirits disappear and the bathroom door opens, freeing Mulder and Charters.
+As Stan, who stole all of Gung's herbal stash, overdoses and begins seizing, the spirits once again attack Charters, trapping her and Mulder in a flooding bathroom.
+Scully and Grago manage to stop Stan's seizures, at which point the spirits disappear and the bathroom door opens, freeing Mulder and Charters.
 The government of Massachusetts takes over the facility, and Gung is turned over to immigration services.
 The remaining original patients, no longer having access to the drug, revert to their previous state of dementia.